A child holding her parent looks nervous.

 How Anxiety Affects the Mind

-I read somewhere that when you’re anxious, your body is flooded with stress hormones.
-For me, that feels like my brain gets stuck on a negative thought and just plays it over and over.
-It's called rumination, I think.
-It’s this sense of dread that colors everything.
+I heard somewhere that what happens when you’re anxious is that your body is hit with stress hormones.
+For me, it’s like my brain gets stuck on a bad thought and just repeats it over and over.
+It’s called rumination, I think.
+It’s like this sense of dread that colors everything.

-When it's been going on for a while, it really starts to warp how you see things.
-Every little problem feels like a catastrophe waiting to happen.
-It makes making decisions feel impossible.
-And then comes the avoidance.
-You start ducking out of things that might trigger that feeling, and before you know it, your world has gotten a lot smaller.
-It’s a really tough cycle.
-The physical stuff—heart pounding, feeling sweaty—just feeds back into the mental panic, making you think something is seriously wrong, which, of course, just ramps up the anxiety.
-Understanding that loop has been my first step toward breaking it.
+When it’s been happening for a while, it really starts to skew your perspective.
+Every little thing is like a disaster waiting to happen.
+It makes it impossible to make decisions.
+And then there’s the avoidance that happens.
+You start avoiding things that might put you in a situation where you feel this way, and before you know it, your world has gotten a lot smaller.
+It’s a really hard cycle to break.
+The physical symptoms of it—your heart pounding, feeling like you’re sweating—are just fueling the mental panic, making you think something is seriously wrong, which, of course, just makes the anxiety worse.
+The realization that this has been my cycle has been the first step in breaking it.

 How Nervousness Affects the Mind